Marvel Cinematic Universe: The Multiverse Saga films and series

-In July 2019, Feige announced the Phase Four slate at San Diego Comic-Con, consisting of films and, for the first time, television event series on Disney+.
-The Phase Four slate includes What If...?, the first animated series from Marvel Studios, and by July 2021 the studio was creating an "animation branch and mini studio", known as Marvel Studios Animation, to focus on more animated content beyond What If...?.
+In July 2019, Feige announced the Phase Four (2021–2022) slate of films and series at San Diego Comic-Con (SDCC), including the animated series What If...?
+(2021–2024).
+By July 2021, the studio was creating an "animation branch and mini studio", known as Marvel Studios Animation, to focus on more animated content.
 Alonso said Marvel had around 31 projects in various stages of development by September 2021.
 In April 2022, Feige said he and Marvel Studios were on a creative retreat to plan and discuss the MCU films for the following 10 years.
-That July, Feige announced some of the films and series for Phase Five and Phase Six at San Diego Comic-Con, revealing that the second three Phases were collectively known as "The Multiverse Saga".
-After the "creative experience" of ending Phase Three and "The Infinity Saga" with Avengers: Infinity War (2018) and Avengers: Endgame, and the expansion in the number of projects being produced by the studio in a short amount of time, Marvel Studios decided to move away from having an Avengers crossover film at the end of each Phase and instead decided to have a crossover culmination at the end of "The Multiverse Saga" with the planned film Avengers: The Kang Dynasty and Avengers: Secret Wars (2027).
-The studio was excited to explore Kang the Conqueror as an overarching villain of the Multiverse Saga after Thanos in the Infinity Saga, because Kang was a different villain in part because he has multiple variants from different timelines within the multiverse.
-The studio did not initially plan to build the next saga around Kang, and made that decision after seeing actor Jonathan Majors's performance in the first season of the Disney+ series Loki (2021), as well as dailies from the filming of Ant-Man and the Wasp: Quantumania (2023).
-After Majors was found guilty of assault and harassment amidst legal issues in December 2023, he was fired by Disney and Marvel Studios.
-At that time, Marvel was internally referring to The Kang Dynasty as Avengers 5; by early 2024, Marvel had decided to drop the Kang storyline and began searching for a new antagonist for the saga.
+Following comments that there was no clear plan for the franchise in Phase Four compared to the Infinity Saga, Feige announced at SDCC in July 2022 that Phases Four, Five (2023–2025), and Six (2025–2027) would collectively be known as "The Multiverse Saga", and would culminate in the films Avengers: The Kang Dynasty and Avengers: Secret Wars (2027).
+Marvel Studios decided to not have an Avengers crossover film in each phase due to the large expansion in the number of MCU projects in a short amount of time, and after the "creative experience" of ending the Infinity Saga with Infinity War and Endgame.
+The studio was excited to explore Kang the Conqueror as an overarching villain of the Multiverse Saga after Thanos in the Infinity Saga, because Kang was a different villain in part due to his multiple alternate universe variants from different timelines within the multiverse.
+The studio did not initially plan to build the next saga around Kang, and made that decision after seeing actor Jonathan Majors's performance in the first season of the Disney+ series Loki (2021) and the film Ant-Man and the Wasp: Quantumania (2023).